-Bipolar disorder can occur at any point in life but usually, develops in the adolescent or young adult years in an individual’s life.
-It is estimated that every year, 2.9% of the U.S. population is diagnosed with bipolar disorder, with 83% of cases being classified as severe.
+Bipolar disorder can occur at any point in life but typically develops in the adolescent or young adult years.
+It’s estimated that every year, 2.9% of the U.S. population is diagnosed with bipolar disorder, with 83% of cases being classified as severe.
 Bipolar disorder affects men and women equally.

-Those suffering from bipolar disorder may have dramatic shifts in mood from a depressed state to distinct mania or may experience both extremes simultaneously or in rapid sequence.
+Those suffering from bipolar disorder may have dramatic shifts in mood from a depressed state to distinct mania or may experience both extremes simultaneously and in rapid sequence.
 Although rare, severe bipolar episodes may include psychotic symptoms of hallucinations or delusions.
-Someone experiencing a milder manic phase may report an ability to be more creative, spontaneous, or overly-productive; however, they are often easily frustrated or irritable and feel little need to sleep.
-The diagnosis of a full manic episode occurs if, for most of the day, near daily, for at least a week, an elevated mood occurs with three or more symptoms relating to sleep, energy, thinking and behavior, and that these symptoms interfere with functioning ability.
+Someone experiencing a milder manic phase may report an ability to be more creative, spontaneous, or overly productive; however, they are often easily frustrated or irritable and feel little need to sleep.
+The diagnosis of a full manic episode occurs if for most of the day daily for at least a week, an elevated mood occurs with three or more symptoms relating to sleep, energy, thinking, and behavior, with these symptoms interfering with an individual’s ability to function.
 Four or more symptoms are needed for diagnosis if irritability is present.

 Substance abuse is often present in people with bipolar disorder, and they can be used to self-medicate or increase euphoric symptoms, becoming a repetitive cycle.
 Substance misuse can also worsen the symptoms of bipolar disorder.
-In instances where substance use disorders are present, it is important to treat both diagnoses concurrently in an integrated setting.
+In instances where substance use disorders are present, it is important to provide bipolar disorder treatment, co-occurring disorders treatment, and substance abuse treatment concurrently in an integrated setting.